al3kq/DataAnalystChallenge/index.md

 ~~~

 Began by flattening the JSON to convert the nested columns and lists to a period separated single column value.
 Then passed this into json_normalize to return a flattened.
+Json_normalize cannot handle lists well on it's own.

 ~~~python
 def flatten_json(y):